Stanley Basin Sawtooth Mountains Idaho

 Middle Lakes

-The next day feeling that I accomplish my goals and not wanting to overly duplicate images, I packed up and moved on.
+The next day feeling that I had accomplished my goals and not wanting to overly duplicate images, I packed up and moved on.
 A bit east of Tapto Lakes are a few more small lakes, the most accessible being Middle Lakes.
 I decided to spend my last day here before heading back.
 Climbing back up to the ridge I turned and bid a somewhat sad goodbye to the lakes I had dreamed of revisiting all those years.

 Middle Lakes turned out to be an easy short mile or so further, there was only a steep rock slope to cross to add a bit of excitement.
 When I reached upper Middle Lake I found the setting to be somewhat desolate.
 Surrounded by steep slopes on three sides and a boulder field at the outlet, there didn’t seem to be any good campsites.
 I moved on to check out the lower lake.
 The lower lake was more attractive, but it too afforded little flat ground for camping.
 However, when scouting for campsites I noticed an odd mound near the lake outlet with intense iron-red soil.
 There appeared to be a spring emanating from the mound.
 The main spring had formed small red mineral terraces similar to Mammoth Hot Springs in Yellowstone.
 I felt the water but it was cool to the touch.